 Course Description: The course covers a combination of traditional and latest research publications on cloud computing systems.
-Examined issues include cloud networks, storage systems, blockchains, virtualization, operating systems, stream processing, graph engines, cloud security and prediction serving.
+Examined issues include systems for communication, machine learning, containers, networks, fault tolerance, scheduling, quality of service, graphs, consistency, security, storage, serverless computing.
 Participating students are expected to actively contribute to the critical discussions during paper reading sessions.
 Additionally, the students under the guidance of the instructor will work on a project of their choice that will explore interesting research directions.
 Overall, the course will help students get familiar with the design, implementation and experimental evaluation of modern systems.

 Prerequisites: Participating students are expected to have successfully completed undegraduate courses in computer programming and operating systems internals.